TomHuynhSG/code-base-summarizer-llm/README.md

 * **Multiple Output Formats:** Add options to output the summary or LLM response in different formats (e.g., JSON, pure Markdown file).
 * **Output to File:** Implement an option to save the generated report or LLM response directly to a specified file.
 * **Integrate with Local LLM (Concept):** Explore integration with local Large Language Models (LLMs).
+* **Enhance PDF Processing:** Add more options for PDF processing, such as controlling the level of detail or focusing on specific parts of PDFs.
 * **Integrate with Vision LLM for Images (Concept):** Investigate using local Vision-Language Models (VLMs) to analyze image files (currently ignored) and generate text descriptions.
 * **Progress Indicator:** For large projects, add a visual indicator to show the scanning progress.